gabx/accelerometers/README.md

 the data and any work done to perform the data cleaning process.

-## PROOF OF CONCEPT
-**second way to master the project**

-Another way to get the proejct done is to [open](https://drive.google.com/file/d/0BzNXwOua274uMTFyd1d4cGdQc3M/edit?usp=sharing) this *pdf* and follow instruction.

 ## A quick note about ProjectTemplate
 [ProjectTemplate](http://projecttemplate.net)
 is an R package that helps you organize your statistical